 Prerequisites Approvals or Permits Issued Key Steps in the Process Submittal Requirements Additional Information Expected Processing Time Fees Next Steps

 A recorded map is a legal instrument referred to in deeds and other legal documents.
-A recorded map shows the configuration of a parcel of land, including boundaries, easements, roads, rights-of-way and other significant features.
+A recorded map shows the configuration of a parcel of land, including boundaries, easements, roads, rights-of-way, and other significant features.
 Maps may be related to a preliminary subdivision per Section 10.2.5.F. or Section 10.2.6.

 The Recorded Maps Review Process ensures that plats are recorded in the Wake County or Durham County Register of Deeds Office:

-- Meet state and local regulations
+- The plat meets state and local regulations;

 A staff review officer coordinates review and approval.
-The review may be single track or a multi-track.
+The review may be a single track or a multi-track.